 In April 2008 I bought an electronic weather station.
 It’s branded “Elecsa AstroTouch 6975”, but a brief web search showed that it’s functionally identical to several other brands, such as Watson W-8681 or WH-1080PC / WH1080 (the WH1081 is similar, but doesn’t have a radio controlled clock).
 One thing that sets these apart from other weather stations is that they have a USB socket to connect to a computer.
 My station came with some Windows software called EasyWeather, but I’ve connected it to an embedded Linux box (an Asus WL-500gP V1 router) so I can upload “live” weather data to this web site.

-The pictures show my first installation of the weather station's outdoor sensors, mounted on my garden fence with a TV aerial standoff bracket.
+The first two pictures show my first installation of the weather station’s outdoor sensors, mounted on my garden fence with a TV aerial standoff bracket.
 At the top are the wind speed and direction sensors.
 These are far too near the ground (and other obstructions) to give meaningful measurements, but I should at least be able to judge relative wind speed from day to day.
 Half way down is the rain sensor.
 Last of all is the temperature & humidity sensor, which also contains the radio transmitter.
 Despite having a white louvred enclosure this is badly affected by strong sunlight, over-reading by 5 centigrade degrees or more.
 I need to make some sort of shield for it, perhaps from a length of plastic pipe.
-Even after doing this I don't hold out much hope of truly accurate readings.
+Even after doing this I don’t hold out much hope of truly accurate readings.

 These weather stations, in their various brands, are obviously becoming popular.
 Soon after putting this page on my web site I received an email from Grant Gibson, who’d found this page whilst looking for info on the version he’d just bought.
 You can read more about his installation on his blog.